 Once a consumer has identified that they have a need or a want that has to be satisfied, the consumer then moves through a decision making process.
 This 5-step process consists of need recognition, information search, evaluation of alternatives, purchase and post-purchase recognition.
 A marketer must guide the consumer through each of these steps in order to have a chance of a sale.

-Marketers can use marketing-controlled information sources (such as radio, Internet ads, newspaper, television and magazines ads) to help educate consumers about their product or service.
+Marketers can use marketing-controlled information sources (such as radio, Internet ads, newspaper, television and magazine ads) to help educate consumers about their product or service.
 Consumers can use non-marketing controlled information sources (such as friend and family opinions, consumer reviews, report studies and other public sources) to help make an informed decision.
 After the consumer purchases a product, it is important for marketers to follow up with post-purchase support to reduce cognitive dissonance, or the inner tension concerning making the correct purchase.